How to Get Your New Hampshire Insurance License in 2026

 How long does it take to get an insurance license in New Hampshire?

-New Hampshire is one of the fastest states to get licensed in because no pre-licensing education hours are required and fingerprinting is not needed.
+New Hampshire is a state with no mandatory pre-licensing hours in because no pre-licensing education hours are required and fingerprinting is not needed.
 If you already know the material, you can potentially be licensed in under 2 weeks: schedule your PSI exam, pass it, apply through NIPR ($210), and receive your license within 3–5 business days.
 Most candidates who study first should plan for 2–4 weeks total.

 How do I renew my New Hampshire insurance license?